Boulder08/chunknorris/README.md

 **--scd-method**: Defines the method for scene change detection.
 - --scd-method 0 uses a QP file style list (with only keyframes) of scene changes.
 It attempts to find the file from the path where the encoding script is, searching also in subfolders if needed.
-- --scd-method 1 uses ffmpeg for detection, and uses a separate Avisynth script.
+- --scd-method 1 uses av-scenechange for detection, and uses a separate Avisynth script.
 If it finds one from the encoding script path with the same name as the encoding script with '_scd' added at the end, it uses that.
   Otherwise, a new file will be created based on the encoding script, loading only the source.
 Please make sure the source is loaded in the first line of the encoding script!
-- --scd-method 2 uses ffmpeg for detection, and uses the encoding script to do it.
-- --scd-method 3 uses PySceneDetect for detection and a separate script like in method 1.
-- --scd-method 4 uses PySceneDetect for detection and the encoding script like in method 2.
-- --scd-method 5 uses SCXviD for detection and a separate script like in method 1.
+- --scd-method 2 uses SCXviD for detection and a separate script like in method 1.
-- --scd-method 6 uses SCXviD for detection and the encoding script like in method 2.
-- Example: --scd-method 5
+- Example: --scd-method 2
-- Default: 3
+- Default: 1

 **--scd-tonemap**: Defines if the Avisynth+ plugin DGHDRtoSDR should be used for tone mapping an HDR source in the scene change detection phase (improves accuracy).
 - Example: --scd-tonemap 0
 - Default: 0 for SDR, 1 for HDR sources

-**--scdthresh**: Defines the threshold for scene change detection in ffmpeg or PySceneDetect.
-Lower values mean more scene changes detected, but also more false detections.
-- Example: --scdthresh 0.4
-- Default: 0.3 for --scd-method 1 and 2, 3.0 for --scd-method 3 and 4

 **--downscale-scd**: Set this parameter to enable downscaling in the scene change detection script using the factor set by the parameter.
-Applies if --scd-method is 1, 3 or 5.
 Improves performance a lot without much effect on accuracy.
 - Example: --downscale-scd 2
 - Default: 4